I've got a great recipe to share with you today!

 Clearly then, there is more to great coloring than marker recipes.

 I just searched Pinterest with the following search terms: "Copic", "Blonde", and "Hair".

 The resulting photo wall was 8 wide and 45 pins deep with a "see more pins" box at the bottom.

-Say it with me: It is not the ink colors.
+Say it with me: It is not about ink colors.

-And that's really the only information your marker recipe collection gives you.
+And marker colors are the only information your marker recipe collection gives you.
 "I used YR27, YR23, E55, and BV01."

 (Don't use that recipe, I just made it up a second ago.
 But yeah, I think I could make it work.)

 - Did they work light to dark or dark to light?

 - How many applications of each color were used?